tuehellstern/presentations/augment-your-archaeology-draft.md

 ## Map for Today's Talk

-1. Seeing Ghosts
-2. Which We've Always Done
-    + I want my MTV
+1. The Archaeological Eye
+2. A Potted History of the Field/Industry
 3. Sense and Sensibility (_or, manipulating breaks in presence_)
 4. AR for Archaeological Research
 5. AR for Public Archaeology